Office of Military Affairs

 WHY IS FORT MEADE GROWTH IMPORTANT TO HOWARD COUNTY?

-The families of the three BRAC organizations (Defense Information Systems Agency, Defense Media and Publications Activity and the Defense Security Clearance Activity) and others who choose to relocate to Maryland will become a welcome addition to our many communities.
+The families who choose to relocate to Maryland will become a welcome addition to our many communities.
 We must work together to make their transition as fruitful and painless as possible.